jdiogobc/personal_website/content/home/experience.md

   location = "Graz - Austria"
   date_start = "2018-02-01"
   date_end = "2018-08-01"
-  description = """Worked on the documentation, legislation and early-stage development of medical software"""
+  description = """Worked on the documentation, legislation and early-stage development of a medical software that used cardiac data to create a personalized music playlist"""

 [[experience]]
   title = "Product management internship"